Find off-campus housing

 When to look

 The rental market in Glasgow is extremely busy during the summer with other students joining the various colleges and universities throughout the city, so we advise that you start flat hunting as soon as possible.
-Short term accommodation is usually available at Caledonian Court during the summer, until 1st September.
+Short-term accommodation is usually available at Caledonian Court during the summer, until 25th August.